Generation & Spatial Topology Screening

 Executive Summary

-This study establishes the layout generation layer of Morie Analytics by transforming site-level geospatial data into engineering-ready floating wind farm configurations.
+This study establishes the layout generation layer of Morie Analytics by transforming standardized environmental engineering resources into engineering-ready floating offshore wind system configurations.

 Site intelligence → Layout generation → Soil reconstruction → Mooring physics → Anchor verification → Cable optimization